A dev's guide to sustainably supporting live games without crunching

 “Build in at least 20 percent extra time into your schedule to allow for pivots, but don’t eat up that time if you don’t have to,” she cautioned.
 “Instead of stretching work to fill that schedule, build up a bank of extra lead time so that you can expend it on things like passion projects that the dev team wants to work on, going above and beyond on particular features, or learning and development time for the team.”

-Veteran producer Dante Falcone made a similar suggestion, going so far as to say it’s a good idea to budget in an additional 30 percent extra time and have all deliverables ready at least a week before they’re due.
+Veteran producer Dante Falcone made a similar suggestion (read our full Q&A with him here), going so far as to say it’s a good idea to budget in an additional 30 percent extra time and have all deliverables ready at least a week before they’re due.

 “Whenever I schedule anything I make sure there is 30 percent slack time for unexpected stuff - because there will always be things you can't predict - ranging from bugs and late deliveries to all-hands-needed live issues,” said Falcone.
 “Along with this, I stress a regular timed release cycle, such as delivering content to live every few weeks - when you do this over time you will get better at knowing what you can and cannot do in that cycle, as well as get better at executing.”